Oregon POLST Partnerships

 The Coalition has OHSU and OPR representation on its committee.
 The Coalition is not a separate legal entity and the administrative pieces (e.g., scheduling meetings) is handled by the Center.

 OPR is represented by at least one member on the Oregon POLST Coalition.
-A member of the OPR executive leadership team reports to the POLST Registry Advisory Committee (PRAC) on the status of Registry operations.
-Additionally OPR members work on joint projects with the Center staff (for example, in starting up an electronic POLST Program in Oregon with OHSU serving as the pilot location).
+Additionally, OPR members work on joint projects with the Center staff (for example, in starting up an electronic POLST program in Oregon with OHSU serving as the pilot location).

 The mission of the Oregon POLST Registry is to connect emergency health care professionals with their patients’ POLST orders to facilitate compassionate, desired health care during a crisis.
 We strive to increase accessibility to POLST orders to support continuity of care across health services platforms.
 The Oregon POLST Registry fosters innovation by creating new ways to securely access health information.

 The Oregon POLST Registry Business Office is open Monday through Thursday, 7:30am - 4pm.
 OPR is closed on all major U.S. holidays.